With special places to shelter and interesting plants to see all year round, there's a lots to explore in the garden.

 The Dell is traditionally where the shade loving plants such as Camellias and Himalayan species of Rhododendron were planted.
 Bamboo, conifers and palms add to the jungle like atmosphere that Cornwall is renowned for.

-Take a peek outside the garden, through the ferry entrance at the bottom of the Dell, open in warmer weather and join the woodland walk for a look at the river and the King Harry Ferry which takes passengers across the river.
+Take a peek outside the garden, through the ferry entrance at the bottom of the Dell, open from Spring throughout the Summer, and join the woodland walk for a look at the river and the King Harry Ferry which takes passengers across the river.
 Did you know you can come to Trelissick via ferry?
 Fal River ferries have more information on the ferries they run to the garden.
 Continue along the woodland walk to explore the countryside or back in to the garden.
 Walking guides are available from the ferry entrance.

 Across the bridge (the original entrance to the estate in 1700s) is Carcadden a 7 acre arboretum which was the original orchard.
 Due to its south facing slope made it is perfect site for specimen trees - laid out in a light and airy way a contrast to the more informal woodland style of the main garden.
 The Magnolias flower in early Spring and give a truly spectacular show.